valzi/villagefolk/docs/Adventuring.md

 If anything less than a four is rolled on a D4, the light source is depleted.

 Use these steps: D20 -> D12 ->D10 -> D8 -> D6 -> D4 -> depleted.

-### Overland Sight

-Characters can usually see for three miles around them, in open terrain.

-This range may sometimes be reduced (e.g. in overgrown terrain such as a forest) or increased (e.g. looking out from the top of a mountain.)

 ## Saving Throws